yomero243/yomero243/README.md

     <img src="https://skillicons.dev/icons?i=aws,blender,unreal,threejs,js,react,docker" />
   </a>
 </p>
- # Hi there, I'm  Gabriel Cerdio OR	yomero243 👋
+ # Hi there, I'm  Gabriel Cerdio OR	"yomero243" 👋

 Welcome to my GitHub profile!
-I'm a passionate developer, 3D artist, and architect always eager to learn new technologies and contribute to exciting projects.
+I'm a passionate developer, 3D artist, and architect always eager to learn new technologies and contribute projects.

 ## About Me

-- 🌱 I’m currently learning C++, OpenGL, WebGL, and Three.js.
+- 🌱 I’m currently learning C++, Go, WebGL, and Three.js.
 - 👯 I’m looking to collaborate on open-source projects that combine web development with 3D, whether for websites or video games.
 - 💬 Ask me about web development, 3D rendering, Unreal Engine, Blender, and React.